FerhatAliTokuc/MicrosoftTurkeyStudentAmbassadorProject/README.md

 It is a very useful program that opens the knowledge level and horizons of the students towards the sector.

 * This program is run independently of the Microsoft Learn Student Ambassador event.
+* This program is finished as of August.